Followers

 Alice C. Linsley

 In ancient Egypt the rule of judges and enforcement by police existed from as early as the Predynastic Period (c.
 6000- 3150 BC).
-The Nile Valley was littered with thousands of small communities in which local elders serves as judges.
+The Nile Valley was littered with thousands of small communities in which local elders served as judges.

 One of the earliest lawgivers in Egypt was Menes (2930-2900 BC).
 He administered justice and issued edicts which were designed to improve food production and distribution, guard the rights of ruling families, improve education and enhance knowledge of the natural world through geometry and astronomy.
 Weinman’s sculpture on the South Wall Frieze of the US Supreme Court building depicts Menes as an early lawgiver.